-Arthritis sufferers may begin to notice stiffness in walking and in the movement of the hands and feet.
+Those suffering from arthritis may begin to notice stiffness in walking and in the movement of the hands and feet.
 Dull aches that seem non-specific may be identified, as well as pain and redness/swelling in specific joints.
 Sufferers may experience mild fatigue, loss of grip strength in the hands, and other muscle weakness that may cause imbalance when standing or walking.
+Other symptoms include:

-Reducing inflammation is one of the major keys to treating arthritis.
-Call Spine & Disc and ask for an appointment to discuss using Newlife WaveTherapy™ to reduce reduce overall muscle, joint and tendon inflammation resulting from overuse, bursitis, and sports injuries.
+Reducing inflammation: is one of the major keys to treating arthritis.
+Our Broomfield arthritis clinic uses various therapies to reduce overall muscle, joint and tendon inflammation resulting from overuse, bursitis, and sports injuries.